How to place and maintain smoke alarms

 Looking for the best smoke alarm?
 Skip straight to our full smoke alarm reviews for our Best Buy recommendations.

-At Which? we lab-test smoke alarms to uncover the best models that you can trust.
-Our reviews tell you the ones that respond quickly enough to all types of fire in British Standard tests, and the models that can't be relied on.
+At Which? we lab test smoke alarms to uncover the best models that you can trust.
+Our reviews tell you the ones that respond quickly enough to all types of fire in British Standards tests, and the smoke alarms that can't be relied on.

-This page gives you the vital basic advice to choose, position and maintain your smoke alarms correctly, so they will alert your family when they really need them.
+Here, we give you vital advice on choosing, positioning and maintaining your smoke alarms correctly, so they will alert you and your family when you really need them.

 Take a look at our smoke alarm Best Buys to discover the models that Which? recommends.